tutorial

 Serving messages with a Foxglove WebSocket server

-To build a server that can communicate with Foxglove Studio, we need to install the foxglove-websocket and protobuf Python packages:
+To build a server that can communicate with Foxglove, we need to install the foxglove-websocket and protobuf Python packages:

 $ pip install foxglove-websocket protobuf